-Early childhood services are therapeutic interventions that work with both children and their caregivers.
-Programs are created to address the needs of all young children from infancy to early elementary.
-Services work to strengthen the parent-caregiver relationship, increase caregiver’s confidence in managing emotional, behavioral or developmental concerns, and assist children in maintaining developmental progress.
+Early Childhood Services help address the mental health needs of children from infancy to early elementary.
+Therapist work with the child and their caregiver(s) to strengthen their relationship, increase the caregiver(s) confidence in managing the emotional, behavioral or developmental concern, and assist the child in maintaining developmental progress.

-Trained mental health professionals provide comprehensive assessments to identify strengths and struggles; diagnose a mental health condition; and recommend treatment interventions for children of all ages, starting at birth.
-Developmental and behavioral testing can also be included as a part of the assessment.
+- Through a comprehensive mental health assessment therapist can identify strengths and struggles; diagnose a mental health condition; and recommend treatment interventions for children of all ages, starting at birth.
+Developmental and behavioral testing can also be included as a part of assessment.